Luke Darcy: AFL career

 Luke Darcy started his career with South Adelaide before his recruitment by the Bulldogs in 1993.

 Debuting in 1994, Darcy became known as one of the Bulldogs' most successful ruckmen/forwards.
 In 2001 he took out the Bulldogs' Best and Fairest award, the Charles Sutton Medal, and continued to play well in the following seasons. in 2002 Darcy and the Brisbane Lions's Michael Voss were the first players to be awarded the Leigh Matthews Trophy as the AFL Players Association's Most Valuable Player (MVP)^{1}.
 In 2004 he was the Western Bulldogs's leading goalkicker.

 In a 2005 match against Geelong, Darcy suffered a season-ending knee injury when he twisted it, depriving the Bulldogs of a quality tall-forward option, something they missed during the year.
+In 2026, his son, Sam, would suffer the exact same injury, coincidentally in round six against Geelong at GMHBA Stadium.

 On 20 December 2005 during the final pre-season training session before the Christmas holidays, Darcy re-injured the ACL during a fall which dislocated his knee, which meant that he would miss the entire 2006 season.
 The Bulldogs finished the season in eighth place, the first time the club had made the finals in six years.
 He had been part of a Bulldogs casualty list that included four ACL injuries during the season (up until only the Round 9 mark).

 During his time on the sidelines, he provided special comments for Network Ten's AFL coverage, and continued to do so after his playing retirement which he announced on 2 August 2007, the end of the 2007 AFL season.
 Darcy was officially added to Network Ten's AFL commentary team in 2007 (despite still playing football until the end of that season) and remained an Expert Commentator right up until the end of the 2011 AFL season, when the network lost broadcasting rights.^{}.